OpenBB-finance/OpenBB/website/content/platform/installation.md

 ```

 :::warning
 This import statement is required due to the statefulness of the obb package.
-There is currently no support for imports such as
+There is currently no support for imports such as:

 ```console
 from openbb.obb.equity import *